Cyclokitty/100DaysOfCode2/log.md

 Cancelled robot building for the weekend because I'm enjoying Electron too much.

 I made a stupid counter.
 I think I'll change it to a fidget counter and use an icon instead of a button to increment. yeah, that's the ticket!

+# Day 43: July 9, 2017

+And I made my fidget counter app work! yay!
+It's the silliest, most useless thing I've ever made -- and believe me that is saying something!
+Still, Electron is really cool.

+I also worked on a couple of algos, and that advanced checkCashRegister advanced algo.
+The checkCashRegister can give you change in the format in the user story but - big problem - I have to go back and if statement my life away because it will give you negative amounts of bills when you don't have enough bills.